Location: Steinway Piano Gallery

 The purpose of this contest is to recognize and encourage talented young musicians by providing a competition setting to showcase outstanding performance and encourage pursuit of further music study.
 This competition is open to pianists, singers and instrumentalists.

-This is a grade level contest and is open to students in grades 6, 7, and 8.
+This is a grade level contest and is open to students in 6th through 8th grade, or maximum age 14 (age determined as of March 11th).
 Students must enter at their grade level (cannot enter above or below grade level).

 - Once repertoire lists have been submitted no omissions or substitutions are allowed.